TWLL #4: The Value Of Musical Skill Development In Worship

 See you next week.

-Whenever you’re ready, there are three ways I can help you…
+Whenever you’re ready, there are two ways I can help you…

-1- Join A Zoom Group.
+2- Join A Zoom Group.
 Every 3 months I host small zoom groups- one focused on worship leading and one on songwriting.
 Each group meets once a week for an hour on Zoom over a 12-week period, as we walk through the process of leading worship or songwriting out of connection with Jesus.
-For more details about our upcoming Summer Worship Leader Zoom Group, including schedule and cost email me at [email protected]
+For more details about our upcoming Summer Songwriter Zoom Group, including schedule and cost email me at [email protected]

 Connection based worship leading.